super-jaba/fastapi-start-template/README.md

 # FastAPI Start Template
 _Use this template to do the initial setup of your FastAPI project._

+### Prerequisites
+- Python `3.12.7`.
+Other versions likely work too, but it's not guaranteed.

 ### Setting Up
 > All the commands are run inside the project directory.